sytallax/bookbot/README.md

 # bookbot

-A project built with boot.dev  (Build a Bookbot)
+A project built with boot.dev (Build a Bookbot) Bookbot is my first project!